Smart Cities: We’re All In This Together

 In the big picture, healthy, vibrant, prosperous cities contribute to the United States’ national competitiveness and economic security.
 Simply put, smart cities mean progress and progress means a better future.

-To learn more, you can find these supporting organizations:
+To learn more, you can visit these websites:

 Download this fact sheet.